 If you’re facing a big tax bill that you can’t pay, you could be heading for IRS tax debt.
 And although the IRS does offer installment plans, there are other options to help with tax debt problems.

 Your options include taking out a personal loan, home equity loan or using another payment method to pay your tax bill.
-Here’s how to weigh your options if you owe the IRS money.
+It’s important to weigh your options if you owe the IRS money.

 If having a payment plan with the IRS and paying penalties sounds terrible, you might consider getting a personal loan to pay off your taxes.
-“Generally, if you can secure a personal loan for less than the IRS rate, it might be a good idea,” said Steven Repak, a certified financial planner and author of “6-Week Money Challenge for Your Personal Finances.”
+“Generally, if you can secure a personal loan for less than the IRS rate, it might be a good idea,” said Steve Repak, a certified financial planner and author of “6 Week Money Challenge: For Your Personal Finances.”

 If you file or e-file a tax return on time and owe money but can’t pay when you file, the IRS will charge you interest on the amount owed beginning on the date your tax return is due, usually April 15 (May 17 in 2021).
-The charge will come at an interest rate equal to the federal short-term rate plus 3 percent, according to the IRS.
-The IRS lists the short-term, annual applicable federal rate at 1.52 percent as of December 2017.
+The charge will come at an interest rate equal to the federal short-term rate plus 3%, according to the IRS.

-Aaron Hatch, CFP and co-founder of Woven Capital, a fee-only financial planning and investment management firm, said that a personal loan probably isn’t the best option for most people.
+Aaron Hatch, CFP and co-founder of Woven Capital, a fee-only financial planning and investment management firm, said that personal loans to pay off tax debt probably aren’t the best option for most people.
 “Often, personal loans are unsecured debt, so the terms are unfavorable,” he said.
 But there are other options.

 Keep in mind that if you default on your HELOC, the bank could foreclose on your home.
-Carefully weigh the pros and cons of your options and choose a method of paying the IRS that has terms you can realistically meet.
+Carefully weigh the pros and cons of your options and choose a method of using loans to pay off the IRS that has terms you can realistically meet.

-Even these 0 percent credit card promotions might charge you an upfront fee of 3 to 5 percent, Repak said, so you’ll need to compare this cost to the current IRS rate.
+Even these 0% credit card promotionsmight charge you an upfront fee of 3% to 5%, Repak said, so you’ll need to compare this cost to the current IRS rate.
 You also need to assess how long it’ll take you to pay off your credit card balance so that you understand the full impact of this choice on your credit utilization ratio and credit history.

 Why You Should Pay Off Your Tax Debt Right Away

-Whether you choose a personal loan to pay off IRS debt or another method of handling your tax debt, you need tofile your taxes on time and pay your tax bill as soon as possible.
+Whether you choose a personal loan to pay off IRS debt or another method of handling your tax debt, you need tofile your taxes on timeand pay your tax bill as soon as possible.
 Not doing so can cost you a lot more in the long run.

 Not Filing a Tax Return Is Expensive

 “If you owe money to the IRS but fail to file a return, you will incur some fairly heavy penalties,” said Repak.
-“In addition to charging you interest, the IRS will assess a failure-to-file penalty, which is usually 5 percent of the tax owed, per month, or part of a month that your return is late,” he said.
-The penalty will not exceed 25 percent of your unpaid taxes, according to the IRS.
+“In addition to charging you interest, the IRS will assess a failure-to-file penalty, which is usually 5% of the tax owed, per month, or part of a month that your return is late,” he said.
+The penalty will not exceed 25% of your unpaid taxes, according to the IRS.

-“If your return is more than 60 days late, there is a minimum penalty for late filing, and it is the lesser of $205 or 100 percent of the tax owed, unless your failure to file was due to reasonable cause and not willful neglect,” said Repak.
+“If your return is more than 60 days late, there is a minimum penalty for late filing, and it is the lesser of $210 or 100% of the tax owed, unless your failure to file was due to reasonable cause and not willful neglect,” said Repak.
 You can find more details on late fees and other penalties at IRS.gov under Topic 653.

-“When you sign up for an IRS installment plan, the failure-to-pay penalty will decrease to one-quarter of 1 percent, and you will be charged a fee of up to $120 to set up the IRS plan,” said Repak.
+“When you sign up for an IRS installment plan, the failure-to-pay penalty will decrease to one-quarter of 1%, and you will be charged a fee of up to $225 to set up the IRS plan,” said Repak.
 You’ll also have to go through an application process.